-If this Registration Statement is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the
+If this Registration Statement is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. []

-Securities Act registration statement number of the earlier effective registration statement for the same offering. [ ] If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. [ ] CALCULATION OF REGISTRATION FEE - ------PROPOSED MAXIMUM PROPOSED MAXIMUM TITLE OF EACH CLASS OF AMOUNT OFFERING PRICE AGGREGATE OFFERING AMOUNT OF SECURITIES TO BE REGISTERED TO BE REGISTERED PER UNIT OR SHARE(1) PRICE(1) REGISTRATION FEE - ---------------------- Common Stock, \$0.50 par value (including preference stock purchase rights)....
-12,929,767 shares \$17.015 \$220,000,000 \$17,798(2)
+If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. $[\]$

+CALCULATION OF REGISTRATION FEE

+TITLE OF EACH

+CLASS OF PROPOSED MAXIMUM AMOUNT OF SECURITIES

+TO BE REGISTERED AGGREGATE OFFERING PRICE(1)

+REGISTRATION FEE

+Common Stock,

+\$0.50 par value (including preference stock

+purchase

+•

+rights)

+\$220,000,000 \$17,798

-- (1) Estimated solely for the purpose of calculating the registration fee and computed pursuant to Rule 457(c).
-The maximum price per share information is based on the average of the high and low sale price on June 23, 2003. - (2) Filing fee previously paid.
+Estimated solely for the purpose of calculating the registration fee and computed pursuant to Rule 457(0).

 THE REGISTRANT HEREBY AMENDS THIS REGISTRATION STATEMENT ON SUCH DATE OR DATES AS MAY BE NECESSARY TO DELAY ITS EFFECTIVE DATE UNTIL THE REGISTRANT SHALL FILE A FURTHER AMENDMENT WHICH SPECIFICALLY STATES THAT THIS REGISTRATION STATEMENT SHALL THEREAFTER BECOME EFFECTIVE IN ACCORDANCE WITH SECTION 8(a) OF THE SECURITIES ACT OF 1933 OR UNTIL THIS REGISTRATION STATEMENT SHALL BECOME EFFECTIVE ON SUCH DATE AS THE SECURITIES AND EXCHANGE COMMISSION, ACTING PURSUANT TO SAID SECTION 8(a), MAY DETERMINE.
 INFORMATION CONTAINED IN THIS PROSPECTUS IS NOT COMPLETE AND MAY BE CHANGED.
 THESE SECURITIES MAY NOT BE SOLD UNTIL THE REGISTRATION STATEMENT FILED WITH THE SECURITIES AND EXCHANGE COMMISSION IS EFFECTIVE.
 THIS PROSPECTUS IS NOT AN OFFER TO SELL THESE SECURITIES AND IT IS NOT SOLICITING AN OFFER TO BUY THESE SECURITIES IN ANY STATE WHERE THE OFFER OR SALE IS NOT PERMITTED.